urgent/thisbounty.com-events/README.md

 Lives on your phone.

-If it's good, it's published.
+If it's good, it goes live.

 Reverse projects with focus on division of labor.